-Occupational therapists, physical therapists and speechlanguage pathologists work in our NICU six days each week, collaborating withmedical staff and nurses to provide evaluation and treatment of these fragile babies.
-Therapists work to improve feeding skills, promote optimal positioning, promote motor development, regulate arousal level, and assist parents in bonding with their new babies.
+Occupational therapists, physical therapists and speech language pathologists work in our NICU six days each week, collaborating with medical staff and nurses to provide evaluation and treatment of these fragile babies.
+Therapists work to facilitate feeding development, promote optimal positioning, promote motor development, regulate arousal level, and assist parents in bonding with their new babies.

 Our therapy staff also works to link up babies and their families to our NICU follow-up clinic for continued care after discharge.
 Early intervention and work with therapy staff in the NICU is key to promoting overall development and outcomes for these infants.

 Researchers at Seattle Children's are currently recruiting infants (under 6months) to study brain development during the first three years of life.
 To qualify, the infant has to be under 6 months and born weighing 4lbs 6oz or less.
 For more information on the study please click here.

 Other Resources for Families and Caregivers

 - Connect2NICU - provides a dictionary of terms used in the NICU Unit and descriptions of the kind of caregivers you will meet while your child is in care there

 - ASQ Age & Score Calculator - Easily find your baby's adjusted age

 - My NICU Baby - Learn about NICU staff, policies, equiptment and terminology as well as information on caring for your baby and what to expect when your baby graduates from the NICU